Materials-Consortia/OPTIMADE/optimade.rst

 The third provided item (index 14 in the original list) is only partially returned: it is a list of three items, the first and last are explicitly provided, the second one is only referenced.

 .. code:: json
-    {"format": "dense", "returned_ranges": [{"start": 10, "stop": 20, "step": 2}]}
+    {"representation": "dense", "returned_ranges": [{"start": 10, "stop": 20, "step": 2}]}
     [[10,20,21], [30,40,50]]
     ["PARTIAL-DATA-REF", ["https://example.db.org/value2"]]
     [[11, 110], ["PARTIAL-DATA-REF", ["https://example.db.org/value3"]], [550, 333]]
     ["PARTIAL-DATA-NEXT", ["https://example.db.org/value4"]]

-Below follows an example of the sparse format for multi-dimensional lists with three aggregated dimensions.
+Below follows an example of the sparse representation for multi-dimensional lists with three aggregated dimensions.
 The underlying property value can be taken to be sparse data in lists in four dimensions of 10000 x 10000 x 10000 x N, where the innermost list is a non-sparse list of abitrary length of numbers.
 The only non-null items in the outer three dimensions are, say, [3,5,19], [30,15,9], and [42,54,17].
 The response below communicates the first item explicitly; the second one by deferring the innermost list using a reference-marker; and the third item is not included in this response, but deferred to another page via a next-marker.